jemmott/jemmott.github.io/index.md

-# DRAFT

-# Work
+# Data Science

-I am a Principle Data Scientist at [Seismic](https://seismic.com/), where I manage the AI/ML team.
-You can read more about what I do on [Medium](https://medium.com/seismic-data-science/data-science-at-seismic-b4469c7cb6b0).
+I am a Principal Data Scientist at [Seismic](https://seismic.com/), where I manage the AI/ML team.

+To me, data science is about deeply understanding the meaning of your data, analyzing it with honesty and creativity, and communicating results clearly.
+It is extremely gratifying to use data and math to help so many people make better decisions.

+As the product owner for AI/ML I set the team direction, implement the execution plan, manage risk, and communicate status.
+I am a generalist on the technical side - recent tasks have varied from recommenders to search learning to rank, and from visualizations to NLP.
+I ship code to production and do math on paper.

+You can read more stuff I wrote about Seismic: [what the Seismic data science team does](https://medium.com/seismic-data-science/data-science-at-seismic-b4469c7cb6b0) and [Seismic's Guiding Principles for Data Science](https://medium.com/seismic-data-science/seismics-guiding-principles-for-data-science-957ef54e064e).

+# Teaching

-I also teach at UC San Diego as part of the Halıcıoğlu Data Science Institute.
+I [teach at UC San Diego](https://ucsdnews.ucsd.edu/pressrelease/data_science_freshman_makes_his_first_cloud) as part of the Halıcıoğlu Data Science Institute.
 I designed a class that is super fun: [DSC 96: Perspectives in Data Science](https://sites.google.com/view/dsc96), which I like describing as "big picture plus stuff that fell between the cracks in other classes".

 I have also taught a large intro lecture class: [DSC 10: Principles of Data Science](https://sites.google.com/view/dsc10).

 On official evaluations (UCSD CAPE), 96% of students said they would "recommend the instructor" in my classes.

-To me, data science is about deeply understanding the meaning of your data, analyzing it with honesty and creativity, and communicating results clearly.
-I am currently a Principal Data Scientist at a company called Seismic, where I get to ship cloud based machine learning, search, and visualization products to thousands of enterprise customers.
-It is extremely gratifying to use data and math to help so many people make better decisions.

-You might like Seismic's Guiding Principles for Data Science or Books I Really Liked.

-Connect with me on LinkedIn and Twitter.
+# Reading

+I keep a list of [books I really liked](https://github.com/jemmott/books), which you might like too.
+I am also pretty excited about the material on the [DSC96 reading list](https://sites.google.com/view/dsc96/reading).
+Finally, I keep a [publication list](https://www.cjemmott.com/publications) in case you want to read academic stuff I wrote.

-Fun
+# Fun

 I am really good at doing stuff that I don't know how to do.
 Yet.

-For example, with no real experience, my friends and I built a small cabin on Palomar Mountain.
+For example, with no real experience, my friends and I built [a small cabin on Palomar Mountain](https://www.normalhouse.com/palomar).

 Sometimes this approach to learning means I end up bleeding on things.
-When that happens I document it on Twitter.
+When that happens I [document it on Twitter](https://twitter.com/WhyIAmBleeding).

-Older Stuff
+# Older Stuff

-I was very active with the San Diego Collaborative Arts Project for several years, culminating in being the president of the board of directors.
-Here is an interview that I did that gives some details.
+I was very active with the [San Diego Collaborative Arts Project](http://www.sdcap.org/) for several years, culminating in being the president of the board of directors.
+[Here](http://sdvoyager.com/interview/meet-colin-jemmott-san-diego-collaborative-arts-project-mission-valley/) is an interview that I did that gives some details.

-I used to do some "art" with the Dada Scientists.
+I used to do some "art" with the [Dada Scientists](http://unfalsifiable.info/).

-I helped found a small intentional community called "The Normal House" and lived there for six years.
+I helped found a small intentional community called "[The Normal House](https://www.normalhouse.com/)" and lived there for six years.
 It was pretty great!

-In addition to my dissertation, I also wrote a bunch of beer reviews.
+In addition to [my dissertation](http://www.lulu.com/shop/colin-jemmott/model-based-recursive-bayesian-state-estimation-for-single-hydrophone-passive-sonar-localization/ebook/product-17362495.html?ppn=1), I also wrote [a bunch of beer reviews](http://www.lulu.com/shop/colin-jemmott/501-beers/paperback/product-15326831.html).

-Contact
+# Contact

+Connect with me on [LinkedIn](https://www.linkedin.com/in/cjemmott/) and [Twitter](https://twitter.com/colin_jemmott).

 My username is usually cjemmott, so you can find me there at seismic.com, gmail.com, ucsd.edu, etc.